ayonli/type-guard/README.md

 ## Working with Common Functions

-Well, generators only works on class methods, so if we want to use type validation in a common function, there are two ways (with limited support) to do
+Well, decorators only works on class methods, so if we want to use type validation in a common function, there are two ways (with limited support) to do
 it: